 Shining a light on a Renaissance artist.

 The National Gallery of Ireland was awarded funding under the Bank of America Art Conservation Project 2018 to support the conservation of Lavinia Fontana's painting The Visit of the Queen of Sheba to King Solomon.
-Part of the Gallery’s permanent collection, this is the largest-known painting by one of the most renowned woman artists of the Renaissance.
+An early addition to the Gallery’s permanent collection, this is the largest surviving and most ambitious painting made by one of the most renowned artists of the Renaissance.